MicrosoftDocs/security/zero-trust/adopt/secure-remote-hybrid-work.md

 - [Azure AD reports and monitoring documentation](/azure/active-directory/reports-monitoring/)
 - [Azure AD Identity Governance documentation](/azure/active-directory/governance/)

-  Discusses other governance areas and tools that addresses several areas.
+  Discusses other governance areas and tools that address several areas.
 Due to different organizational needs, not all of the governance features called out in this document are applicable to all organizations.

 ## Next Steps